nTh0rn/nth0rn.github.io/content/articles/diagonal_traversal.md

   12  21
     22
 ```
-Just like before, let's show the path of cells we would walk along diagonally.
+Just like before, let's show the ordering of the cells visited when diagonally traversing,
 ```
 00 -> 01 -> 10 -> 02 -> 11 -> 20 -> 12 -> 21 -> 22
 ```
-What we want to do is create an algorithm that can generate this list of coordinates for any matrix size, at which point we can just jump to each coordinate to obtain our final string.
+What we want to do is create an algorithm that can generate this list of coordinates for any $n$x$n$ matrix.
-### The Basis
+## 3.1 The Basis
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Let's take that list from earlier and display it vertically.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Let's examine the cell ordering from the $3$x$3$ matrix from earlier and display it vertically.
 ```
 x y
+---
 0 0
 0 1
 1 0